Take charge and seize new opportunities.

 NUR332 Aboriginal and Torres Strait Islander Health and Cultural Safety

 PLUS select 1 course (12 units) from:

 WPL310 Workplace Learning I

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.

 Recommended study sequence

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.

 - Successfully complete 288 units as outlined in the Program Structure.

-- Complete no more than 10 introductory courses, including the core course
+- Complete no more than 10 introductory courses (120 units), including the core course

 - Hold a valid Suitability Card (Blue Card), which is issued by the Commission for Children and Young People and Child Guardian (CCYPCG).
 You should allow 12 weeks for CCYPCG to issue the card.
 Note: students who do not possess a valid Blue Card will be unable to complete the work place learning component of their program and will be unable to meet graduation requirements